Denvi/Candle/doc/help_en.md

 - Dashed black lines indicate accelerated moves.
 - Red lines represent vertical movements.

-When the CP is sent to the CNC controller, some segments change colour according to the following rules: the part already processed by the CNC is coloured grey; the portion that has been transmitted to the CNC is coloured violet.
+When the CP is sent to the CNC controller, some segments change color according to the following rules: the part already processed by the CNC is colored grey; the portion that has been transmitted to the CNC is colored violet.

 Three circle markers are overlaid on the trajectory: